 Type is the cable / wire type.
 Utilize CSA standard type references where applicable.
+The conductor shall always be copper, unless otherwise indicated.

 Volt is the voltage rating of the cable / wires (Not the applied system voltage).

 Other is an optional field for other special characteristics of the cable